getoutreach/stencil/docs/README.md

 # Stencil Docs

-Documentation site for [Stencil](https://github.com/getoutreach/stencil), a programmable templating engine for Microservices and more.
+Documentation site for [Stencil](https://github.com/getoutreach/stencil), a programmable templating engine for microservices and more.

 ## Contributing